messyfresh/Smitescript/README.md

 A node.js library for making calls to the HiRez Smite API.

 # How to Use
+Simply include smitescript in your code and start making calls.
+	var smite = require('smite')

 	- Currently implemented
 		createSession
 			- Generates a session with the Smite API Server